 But we do have some firm principles about what the outputs of customer journey maps should do:

-1. Show what is important to customers – at a concise level, a journey map should identify the key needs and expectation level of customers at each major touchpoint, described in the way a customer would phrase it
+1. Show what is valuable – at a concise level, a journey map should identify the key needs and expectation level of customers at each major touchpoint, described in the way a customer would phrase it.

-2. Highlight the gaps of unmet need – pinpoint where the actual experience as perceived by customers is below what they need or expect.
-But we advise not necessarily assuming these gaps must be closed.
-The priority is to identify them and consider how well they fit with the overall brand positioning (e.g. discount retailers might choose to compromise on top quality, but not on customer safety)
+2. Highlight unmet need – but we advise not necessarily assuming these gaps must be closed.
+The priority is to identify them and consider how well they fit with the overall brand positioning (e.g. discount retailers may compromise on top quality, but not on customer safety).

-3. Provide ‘at-a-glance’ communication – whilst we used to build journey maps that ran the length of a meeting room (yes - really!), we soon learned that they simply weren’t a practical way of clients using them.
-So our Lifelines journey maps provide all the headline action points on a single page, with the detail kept online as reference information.
+3. ‘At-a-glance’ understanding– provide all the headline action points on a single page, with the detail kept online as reference information.
 This makes for easy cascading of insight through the organisation to drive consistent, impactful customer experiences.

-We will also advise on setting key metrics to track the value and ROI of an implemented customer journey design, taking input from the company brand strategy and business model.
+We will also advise on setting key metrics to track the value and return on investment (ROI) of an implemented customer journey design, taking input from the company brand strategy and business model.